Constructing Dynamic FHIR Models

 from fhircraft.utils import load_file

-# Load structure definition from local file
+# Load the structure definition from a local JSON file

 structure_def = load_file('patient_profile.json')

-PatientModel = construct_resource_model(structure_definition=structure_def)
+ProfiledPatient = construct_resource_model(structure_definition=structure_def)

-patient = PatientModel(
+patient = ProfiledPatient(

 name=[{"given": ["John"], "family": "Doe"}],